Kitchen Ready Betty

 • au jus gravy packet- brings a savory kick to the gravy

-• pepperoncini peppers + brine- the peppers get tender and tangy as they cook; the brine, along with a little water, helps to make the gravy
+• pepperoncini peppers + brine- the peppers get tender and tangy as they cook; the brine helps to make the gravy

 • salted butter- makes the gravy rich and creamy